-Most crimes reported to the University Police involve property rather than personal danger.
+Most crimes reported to the UGA Police involve property rather than personal danger.
 You can minimize your chances of becoming a victim by remembering that college campuses are not immune to crime.
 Follow these common-sense rules:

 - Lock your door when you leave, even if you’re only leaving “just for a minute.”
 It only takes a thief 10 seconds to take something from your room or office.